kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 <ul>
 <li>
 <div style="text-align: justify">
-In my dissertation, I studied refactoring tools for distributed apps in the purpose of facilitating re-engineering of the distributed apps.
-My approach has a novelty in that it creates a centralized variant of the distributed apps first, then applies perfective and architectural changes of the original distributed apps.
-My idea solved non-trivial tasks for evolving distributed apps: localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computings.
-I improved the latest software engineering’s latest ideas such as  fuzzing/checkpointing the HTTP executions (RESTful APIs) and declarative program analysis with the z3 constraints solver, and data replication techniques (i.g. relaxed consistency models).
-My dissertation research was presented in WWW 2020, ICWE 19, SANER 20, and ICWE 21 with the Best Paper award.
+I studied Software Engineering during my Ph.D., especially refactoring techniques for distributed apps.
+My approach has a novelty in that it creates a centralized variant of the distributed app to facilitate re-engineering.
+In other word, this variant works as a good proxy of the original version, thus perfective or architectural refactoring tasks could be applied to this version.
+My idea solved non-trivial tasks for evolving distributed apps: localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computing.
+My approach is realized by using the latest software engineering techniques: fuzzing/checkpointing the HTTP executions (RESTful APIs) and declarative program analysis with the z3 constraints solver, and data replication techniques (i.g. relaxed consistency models).
+My dissertation research was presented in WWW 2020, ICWE 2019, SANER 2020, ICWE 2021 (Best Paper award), etc.
 </div>
 </li>
 <li>